Your Ad Here

 Backing up for Photo Runby 2.

-After we crossed the highway we passed the farm house across the valley.
+After we crossed the highway we passed a farm house across the valley.

-When we reached here which was our turn around point, our train stopped for a moment before it backed the whole way to Minerva.
+The train reached our turnaround point and stopped for a moment before we reversed the whole way back to Minerva.

 Main Street Minerva.

-We pulled back into the museum and I detrained for this picture of the Ohio Central 7547.
+We pulled back into the museum and I detrained for this pictures of the Ohio Central 7547 and the train.

-Our train's passengers unload and they head to the buses.
-After the buses all were loaded we headed west on Ohio Highway 42/183 to beyond Magnolia where we turned south on Ohio 800 to Dover.
-From Dover local roads took us back to the Holiday Inn.
-Here I left Chris Parker on the bus as he was headed to Amish Dinner in Sugar Creek.
+Our train's passengers unloaded and we all headed to the buses.
+After the buses were loaded, we headed west on Ohio Highway 42/183 to beyond Magnolia where we turned south on Ohio 800 to Dover.
+From Dover, local roads took us back to the Holiday Inn.
+Here I left Chris Parker on the bus as he was headed to an Amish dinner in Sugar Creek.
 I went back to the Knights Inn to relax before going to Hog Heaven for another excellent steak dinner.
-Later Chris returned and we called it a night after a great day for me at both the Cuyahoga Valley Scenic railroad and the Minerva Steam Railroad Museum.
-Tomorrow our next convention trip will be a Steam Trip to Newark on the Ohio Central mainline west from Dennison.
+Later Chris returned and we called it a night after a great day for us at both the Cuyahoga Valley Scenic Railroad and the Minerva Steam Railroad Museum.
+Tomorrow, our next convention trip will be a steam trip to Newark on the Ohio Central mainline west from Dennison.

 Home